So that insured depositors have their money as quickly as possible, CDIC would automatically launch its rapid reimbursement process. This means that:

 - Payments to the depositor would be completed via cheque.

 The reimbursement process varies according to the relationship the depositor has with the failed member institution.
-In many cases, depositors have a direct relationship through “demand deposits” which is money held by a Member Institution that the depositor can withdraw at any time on demand (e.g. savings, chequing accounts, joint accounts and mortgage tax accounts).
+In many cases, depositors have a direct relationship through “demand deposits” which is money held by a Member Institution that the depositor can withdraw at any time on demand (e.g. savings, chequing accounts and joint accounts).
 Payouts for these types of deposits would be executed within days from the date of failure.

 Deposits in valid trusts are protected to $100,000 per beneficiary.